elag/DQIG/README.md

-# FIG: Fix Interest Group Readme
+# DQIG: Data Quality Interest Group

-The mission of the Fix Interest Group (FIG) is ...
+The activities of the Data Quality Interest Group (DQIG) are

+* call attention to the importance of data quality
+* promote, improve and invent metrics to measure data quality
+* discuss and collabore on tools
+* discuss and collabore on visualisation
+* discuss and collabore on communication on the results of measurements
+* how to improve the quality

 [Link to join FIG (TBD).]()